 Cannot use your preferred/family phone plan

-Not possible to remotely monitor or control phone
+Not possible to lock/limit phone use

-Expensive, especially with ad-ons
+Expensive, especially with add-ons

 Whether parents like it or not, kids these days want smartphones and to access the internet from